 - Additional things to consider bringing: business cards to hand out to new acquaintances (networking is important!), some way to take notes, be it a notebook, tablet or computer, your own water bottle to help reduce waste, and even though we will provide snacks at coffee breaks, you might want to bring some of your favorites, too.

 The registration desk is your point of contact for help during the conference.
 If you need anything, do not hesitate to staff member at the desk for help.

 - Pick up your registration packet

 This will include your name badge.
 Wearing it is necessary for admittance to the sessions.
-We have printed any tickets purchased on the back of your badge.
-Please check to make sure that it includes everything you think it should.
+We will also print tickets for all the workshops and special events you have purchased on the back of your badge.
+Please make sure we have included everything you registered for before leaving the registration desk area.

 - Add Ribbons

-We provide ribbons you can attach to your name tag to indicate preferred pronouns.
-Please use them if you wish.
+We provide ribbons that you can attach to your name tag to indicate pronouns or your involvement with a group.
+Please add what you wish.